 Although fruit-fueled gas may be embarrassing, the National Institutes of Health suggests that it's rare for anyone to have too much gas.
 Gas and bloating caused by fruits or other types of food are more a source of annoyance than anything else.
 And once you understand which fruits are the main culprits, you can tweak how you eat them to minimize discomfort and embarrassment.

 Video of the Day

 Read more: Foods That Reduce Gas and Bloating

-Fruits Less Likely to Cause Gas
+Fruits That May Cause Gas